Nobles has contributed the Ukraine chapter to the "The International Comparative Legal Guide to: Mergers and Acquisitions 2019".

 Information in the register of court cases that is available online includes:

-Information in the Register on Real Estate Rights that is available
+Information in the Register on Real Estate Rights that is available online includes:

 Title and other property rights to a real estate object (including mortgages and other encumbrances).